processing/processing-website/README.md

 The website repo has a script that generates the `keywords.txt` file into the `processing4` repo to use for syntax highlighting the PDE.
 Follow these steps in order to generate that file:

 1. Make sure you have this `processing-website` repo and the `processing4` repo next to each other on your computer
 2. Make sure the [JavaDoc and reference](https://github.com/processing/processing-website/blob/main/docs/reference.md) are up to date with the latest version of Processing.
-Otherwise make the necessary updates to the JavaDoc in the `processing4` repo then [run the Doclet script](https://github.com/processing/processing-doclet/blob/main/README.md).
+Otherwise make the necessary updates to the JavaDoc in the `processing4` repo then [run the Doclet script](https://github.com/processing/processing-doclet/blob/main/README.md). _(note: this step is only necessary if new keywords were added to the Processing API)_
 3. Run `npm run updateKeywords`

 The `processing4` repo now has an updated `java/keywords.txt` file.